How Difficult is the GRE? | Comparison to Other Standardized Tests

 When taking the GRE, prepare yourself to come across with questions that will need you to use logic and analysis to fully comprehend what is being asked.

-The Quant section isn’t necessarily filled with hard math questions but the way they’re phrased will make them a bit overwhelming.
+The Quant section isn’t necessarily filled with hard math questions but the way they are phrased will make them a bit overwhelming.
+If you take advantage of practice questions you can improve your GRE score by quite a bit.
+Even taking just one practice test will pay dividends.

 3. Remember that it’s a standardized test.